A pterygium (pronounced as ter-ij-ee-um), similar to pinguecula, is non-cancerous growth on conjunctiva.

 In fact, pterygium actually means ‘wing’ in Greek.

-Unlike pingueculae where they do not interfere vision, pterygia can affect vision and may cause scarring as they may to grow towards the pupil, covering the cornea along their path.
+Unlike pingueculae where they do not interfere vision, pterygia (plural) can affect vision and may cause scarring as they may to grow towards the pupil, covering the cornea along their path.

 Pterygia occur more frequently in hot, dusty climates and are commonly seen among people who spend a lot of times outdoor without protection from the sunlight.